lucataglia/react-native-keycloak-plugin/README.md

 import Keycloak, { TokenStorage } from 'react-native-keycloak-plugin'
 ```

-Logging in by the login function will save the tokens information and the configuration object into the AsyncStorage.<br>Through the TokenStorage object, the plugin exports some methods that can be used to interact with these objects.
+Logging in by the login function will save the tokens information, and the configuration object into the AsyncStorage.<br>Through the TokenStorage object, the plugin exports some methods that can be used to interact with these objects.

 ### Keycloak.retrieveUserInfo
 ```js